raspishake/rsudp/docs/about.rst

     If you need professional-grade software to provide a warning intended to save life or property, please contact Raspberry Shake directly or look elsewhere.
-    See sections 16 and 16b of the
-    `License <https://github.com/raspishake/rsudp/blob/master/LICENSE>`_ for further details.
+    See sections 16 and 16b of the |license| for further details.

 As noted in the `license <https://github.com/raspishake/rsudp/blob/master/LICENSE>`_